 - Rheumatoid Arthritis: Apply a topical product according to package directions.

 - Parasites: Consult a qualified health care practitioner on product and dosing.

 People who are allergic to honey, bee pollen, royal jelly, conifer or poplar trees should not use propolis unless tested first by an allergy specialist.

-Propolis may increase the risk of bleeding in people who take blood-thinning medications or who have bleeding disorders.
-Since propolis may slow blood clotting, you stop taking propolis at least two weeks before any scheduled surgery.
+It also may increase the risk of bleeding in people who take blood-thinning medications or who have bleeding disorders.
+Since it may slow blood clotting, you should stop taking it at least two weeks before any scheduled surgery.

 When it comes to parasitic infections like giardiasis, propolis should not be used as the only treatment for parasites without first consulting a physician.

-If you have asthma, some experts advice avoiding propolis completely since it’s believed that some chemicals in propolis may make asthma worse.
-However, there has also been research that demonstrates helpful effects of propolis for asthmatics.
-(14) If you have asthma, speak with your doctor before taking propolis.
+If you have asthma, some experts advise avoiding it completely since it’s believed that some chemicals in propolis may make asthma worse.
+However, there has also been research that demonstrates helpful effects of this bee product for asthmatics.

 If you’re pregnant or breastfeeding, check with your health care provider before taking propolis.
-If you have any ongoing health concerns or are taking any medications, check with your doctor before using propolis.
+If you have any ongoing health concerns or are taking any medications, check with your doctor before using it.